-- flip chart paper - masking or painter's tape - Koki pens (various colours) - pencils/pens - watch or cell phone for time-keeping - small prizes for winning group in Activity B (e.g. pieces of candy) - small card (business card size) with community resources that provide adolescent reproductive health services - three opaque drinking cups (e.g. paper, plastic or ceramic) - clean drinking water - a box, hat or bag from which to blind draw Collect-a-Fact question cards - blank paper: one sheet for every three of your learners, and a few extra sheets of paper - Educator Resource 8.5.1: Collect-a-Fact question cards (Resource 1 in your learners' books) - Educator Resource 8.5.2: Answers about STIs, HIV and AIDS - Reading 8.5.1: Martine and Jaco talk about STIs, HIV and AIDS (Reading 1 in your learners' books)
+- flip chart paper - masking or painter's tape - Koki pens (various colours) - pencils/pens - watch or cell phone for time-keeping - small prizes for winning group in Activity B (e.g. pieces of candy) - small card (business card size) with community resources that provide adolescent reproductive health services - three opaque drinking cups (e.g. paper, plastic or ceramic) - clean drinking water - a box, hat or bag from which to blind draw Collect-a-Fact question cards - blank paper: one sheet for every three of your learners, and a few extra sheets of paper - Educator Resource 8.5.1: Collect-a-Fact question cards - Educator Resource 8.5.2: Answers for Collect-a-Fact game - Reading 8.5.1: Martine and Jaco talk about STIs, HIV and AIDS

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
 Review the lesson and be sure that you understand the content, methodology and the time allocated for the lesson. - 3.
 Number the cups "1," "2" and "3" on the bottom with a felt-tipped marker or by writing on a piece of tape stuck to the bottom.
 Fill all three cups $\frac{2}{3}$ full of clean drinking water. - 4.
-Ensure that the following readings are in the learners' books: - a) Reading 1: Martine and Jaco talk about STIs, HIV and AIDS - b) Resource 1: Collect-a-Fact question cards
+Ensure that the following readings are in the learners' books: - a) Reading 8.5.1: Martine and Jaco talk about STIs, HIV and AIDS - b) Educator Resource 8.5.1: Collect-a-Fact question cards